What is a Real Estate Joint Venture (JV)?

 Real estate development partners enter into joint ventures for the following reasons:

-GPs bring industry expertise and put time and effort to manage the project, while LPs provide the capital required to fund the equity portion of the project financing.
+Managing partners bring industry expertise and put time and effort to manage the project, while limited partners provide the capital required to fund the project.

-GPs are provided with disproportionate returns to keep them motivated to work hard.
+Managing partners are often provided with disproportionate returns to keep them motivated to work hard.

 Investors possess limited liability and liquidation preference in the case that the assets of the partnership are liquidated.